Skip to content

 The date corresponds to the start of the week (determined by WEEKLY_WEEK_START and WEEKLY_TIMEZONE).
 Over time, you build a library of weekly snapshots.
 Old weeks are automatically pruned based on WEEKLY_KEEP_WEEKS (default: 2).
 Set to 0 to keep all weekly playlists indefinitely.

-Weekly playlists inherit the main playlist's privacy setting unless overridden with WEEKLY_MAKE_PUBLIC.
+Weekly playlists inherit the main playlist's privacy setting unless overridden with WEEKLY_PLAYLIST_PRIVACY (or the deprecated WEEKLY_MAKE_PUBLIC alias).